waynecharr/E_commerce_Back_End/README.md

 - "updated the tags-routes.js and product-routes.js.
 Need to do preliminary testing on these two to make sure they're functioning correctly.
 Also includes updated Sequelize models for several files (forgot to save earlier)"
 - "fixed a small bit of code which was preventing run npm start, started updating ReadMe.
 Added notes to code."
 - "updated the index.js file.
 Did not initially have model index.js file.
 Did not have the route dependencies established which was causing an error when running Insomnia"
+- "fixed a small error where the tags-route was attempting to update category"
+- "fixed error where update tag was not working"

 # Contributing

 - Worked with tutor Katie Redford.
 She helped me get started with the project.
-- Mostly used this past week's (module 13) in-class mini-project as an example of how to run the data.
+- Mostly used this past week's (module 13) in-class mini-project as an example of how to run the data and set up the routes
+- for help with sequilize validation: https://sequelize.org/docs/v6/core-concepts/validations-and-constraints/

 # Instructions